dhavala/Surprise/doc/source/FAQ.rst

 Where are datasets stored and how to change it?
 -----------------------------------------------

-By default, datasets downloaded by Surprise will be saved in the ``'~/.surprise_data'`` directory.
+By default, datasets downloaded by idly will be saved in the ``'~/.idly_data'`` directory.
 This is also where dump files will be stored.
-You can change the default directory by setting the ``'SURPRISE_DATA_FOLDER'`` environment variable.
+You can change the default directory by setting the ``'IDLY_DATA_FOLDER'`` environment variable.